Apollo 7 astronaut Walter Cunningham dead at 90

 Walter Cunningham, the last surviving astronaut from the first successful crewed space mission in NASA’s Apollo program, died Tuesday in Houston.
 He was 90.

 NASA confirmed Cunningham’s death in a statement but did not include its cause.
-Spokespersons for the agency and Cunningham’s wife, Dot Cunningham, did not immediately respond to questions.
+His family said through a spokesman, Jeff Carr, that Cunningham “died in the hospital of natural causes.”

 Cunningham was one of three astronauts aboard the 1968 Apollo 7 mission, an 11-day spaceflight that beamed live television broadcasts as they orbited Earth, paving the way for the moon landing less than a year later.